Research Grant

 Second translational gap: Patient focused studies.
 Here we wish to support research that has a direct and immediate benefit on patient care including diagnostic, prevention and treatment strategies.

-Translational research is dynamic and evolving process to continually improve healthcare and should not stop once the technology is at the patient’s bedside.
+Translational research is a dynamic and evolving non-linear process to continually improve healthcare and should not stop once the technology is at the patient’s bedside.
 It can be thought of as taking a scientific breakthrough from ‘laboratory bench to hospital bedside and back’ to be further improved.

 This may advance current practice or enable innovative discoveries to be transferred into practical tools to prevent, diagnose and treat heart disease.

-How they are chosen
+How Applications are chosen

 As a member of the Association of Medical Research Charities (AMRC), we use a rigorous scientific review process to ensure that we fund only the best research projects in universities and hospitals.
+All grant applications are assessed by carefully selected external expert review, in addition to the HRUK TRP Medical Review Panel which includes the following members:

 Prof Amrita Ahluwalia